 Visiting Chelsea Flower Show

 How to Save Money on Your Trip to Chelsea Flower Show

-Accommodation: Accommodation in London, particularly Chelsea, is expensive.
+Accommodation: Accommodation in London, particularly in Chelsea, is expensive.
 However, there are a few reasonably priced options, but again, you need to book in advance to get these few places.
-Renting an apartment is an affordable option which also provides you the ability to prepare your own food which will really save you money.
-Here are some reasonably priced options in the Chelsea area.
+Renting an apartment is an affordable option which also provides you the ability to prepare your own food, which will really save you money.

+Visiting Chelsea Flower Show